Academic Opportunities

 Temple University Dublin

-Dublin is a modern metropolis and sophisticated European city on the forefront of innovations in film, design, music, and architecture.
+Dublin is a modern metropolis and sophisticated European city on the forefront of innovations in film, design, music and architecture.
 Klein College is partnered with Dublin City University to send students for the spring term.
 Students will enroll in coursework with Irish and international students at Dublin City University; course topics include analyzing media content, digital marketing, ethics of journalism, and media's relationship with technology and society.

 Summer Programs

-Klein College Global Opportunities offers several options for students in the summer, ranging from faculty-led programs to full time internship programs, all for academic credit.
+Klein College Global Opportunities offers several options for students in the summer, ranging from faculty-led programs to full-time internship programs, all for academic credit.
 Locations vary each summer and include both U.S. and international destinations.
 The specific topics change each summer but generally focus on intercultural communication, advertising, journalism, public relations, film, theater, media, storytelling and more and all integrate their host city as the classroom.
 Students can participate in summer programs that offer academic credit for full-time internships across the globe.

 Global Internship Program: The Global Internship Program is offered every summer in over 15 major cities throughout the world.
-Regardless of their destination, students participating on the program will spend two weeks in May enrolled in Intercultural Communication in the Workplace, then after departure to their new city students complete an online internship course to supplement their in-person experience.
+Regardless of their destination, students participating in the program will spend two weeks in May enrolled in Intercultural Communication in the Workplace, then after departure to their new city students complete an online internship course to supplement their in-person experience.

-As part of this program, students will work one-on-one with an industry expert who will help refine interviewing skills, perfect résumés, and help students secure an internship in their desired field.
+As part of this program, students will work one-on-one with an industry expert who will help refine interviewing skills, perfect résumés and help students secure an internship in their desired field.
 Each program destination combines exciting events, learning and travel with a résumé-building internship.

 Children’s Media Industry: Trends & Opportunities: The children's media industry is now a global, multi-billion-dollar industry.
-In addition to the legacy children's media brands of Nickelodeon, Disney, and Cartoon Network, major digital and social media companies have invested heavily in creating content for kids, including Netflix, Amazon, YouTube, Universal Kids, Snapchat, HBO, KidzBop, and others.
+In addition to the legacy children's media brands of Nickelodeon, Disney and Cartoon Network, major digital and social media companies have invested heavily in creating content for kids, including Netflix, Amazon, YouTube, Universal Kids, Snapchat, HBO, KidzBop and others.
 This course will "map" the children's media industry by blending articles and scholarship on the topic with on-site experiences at companies creating the content and meetings with the executives deciding the future of this industry.

-Over two weeks in Los Angeles students will engage in class meetings that will include lectures, visits to the children's media companies, guest speakers, and screenings on site in Los Angeles.
+Over two weeks in Los Angeles students will engage in class meetings that will include lectures, visits to the children's media companies, guest speakers and screenings on site in Los Angeles.

 Short Term & Break Programs